svin24/svin24.github.io/content/blog/Framing-accessibility-in-broader-terms.md

 Localization is another kind of accessibility, and it requires more effort than running your strings through gettext.
-Users in different locales speak not only different natural languages, but different design langauges.
+Users in different locales speak not only different natural languages, but different design languages.
 Users of right-to-left languages like Arabic don't just reverse their strings but also the entire layout of the page.
 Chinese and Japanese users are more familiar with denser UIs than the typical Western user.
 And subtitles and transcripts are